aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.saving/pdfcompliance/_index.md

 # Create a "PdfSaveOptions" object that we can pass to the document's "save" method
 # to modify how that method converts the document to .PDF.
+# Note that some PdfSaveOptions are prohibited when saving to one of the standards and automatically fixed.
+# Use IWarningCallback to know which options are automatically fixed.
 save_options = aw.saving.PdfSaveOptions()

 # Set the "compliance" property to "PdfCompliance.PDF_A1B" to comply with the "PDF/A-1b" standard,